 18 May 2020.
 Day 20: Zamora – Santander.
 (154 miles)

 Fantastic riding on the edge and into Parque Nacional de Los Picos de Europa.
 Overnight ferry has scheduled departure of 15:15 for the overnight ferry from Santander to Portsmouth.

 19 May 2020.
 Day 21: Portsmouth, UK

 We use good standard 4* hotel accommodation in Spain.
 When in Morocco, we select hotels for their character, rather than just on their star rating.
 We find most riders prefer the experience of staying in a converted riad or a kasbah, or a family run independent hotel rather than modern chain hotels.
 Having said that we have some superb Moroccan hotels on this tour, such as the 5* Jardins de La Koutubia in Marrakech, the 5* Les Merinides in Fes and the 4 * Villa Quieta in Essaouira.

 In some more remote locations, we may use equivalent 3* hotels or the best in area, which could be a more family run establishment, with local character, such as refurbished kasbah or a beautiful quirky riad!

 Please be aware that Moroccan hotels are generally lower in standard than the same rating in equivalent European hotels, unless you are in a well trodden tourist area, such as Marrakesh.

-You have the benefit of booking with a tour operator with Financial Payment Protection Insurance with Towergate Stevens & Chapman and your money paid to us in advance is protected in accordance with The Package Travel Regulations 1992.
+You have the benefit of booking your motorcycle tour with a tour operator with Financial Payment Protection Insurance with Towergate Stevens & Chapman and your money paid to us in advance is protected in accordance with The Package Travel Regulations 1992.

 Before you go